Sixth Grade Teachers

 B Dyson, email@example.com

 I am an educator, activist, and dancer.
-Originally from the Baltimore area, I pursued an undergraduate degree in dance and psychology at the University of Maryland, Baltimore County.
+Originally from the Baltimore area, I pursued an undergraduate degree in Dance and Psychology at the University of Maryland, Baltimore County.
 After dancing professionally for a few years and teaching dance for over a decade, I moved to New York and earned a Master’s in Early Childhood Education from Hunter College.
-I’ve taught pre-k, kindergarten, and 2nd grade.
+I’ve taught pre-K, kindergarten, and second grade.
 My goal as an educator is to embolden every child to explore the world around and within them with curiosity, a critical mind, and a kind heart.
-I am excited to be at the The Co-op School!
+I am excited to be at The Co-op School!

 First Grade Teachers